paspapob/paspapob.github.io/README.md

 created in Step 1.

-1. Click "Set up in Desktop" in the Quick setup section of the repository page
+1. Click **"Set up in Desktop"** in the Quick setup section of the repository page.
-2. Provide an appropriate local path for the repository and select "Clone"
+2. Provide an appropriate local path for the repository and then select **"Clone"**.